<< ARI Watch< Part I Part II Part III

 “Now if you have grounds to think that a man of reason uncontaminated by affiliation with any party major or minor could get elected, maintain his integrity in office and actually get something decent accomplished then you should definitely vote for him.”

 Notable for it’s absence, as doubtless intended, is any mention of Rep. Ron Paul.
-Yet when you see a congressional vote of 434 to 1, you know the 1 was Ron Paul.
+Yet in the records of congressional votes when you see 434 to 1, you know the 1 was Ron Paul.
 He is not your typical Republican.

-Whether or not a decent man can get elected president or even nominated at this time, supporting him encourages such men to run in future and will help them win.
+Whether or not a decent man can get elected president or even nominated, supporting him encourages such men to run in the future and will help them win.
 It also makes politicians of all stripes competing with him address important issues instead of spouting vague bromides about change.
 And even a losing campaign, as long as truth be told, helps educate the public.
 Supporting a good candidate, as Ayn Rand said of Barry Goldwater in 1964, helps “preserve two-party government.”
-This is not to disagree with Mr. Peikoff’s general statement.
-His mistake is in his idea of a good candidate.

 Mr. Peikoff continues: